[?] Subscribe To This Site

 About Hurricanes

-About hurricanes - how they work, how to prepare for one, and how they've affected Cape Coral.
+About Hurricanes - how they work, how to prepare for one, and how they've affected Cape Coral.

-Hurricane season lasts from June 1 - November 30.
 Most hurricanes and tropical storms in Florida tend to occur in August and September.

 As the hurricane moves across the ocean, it sucks in warm, moist air from the bottom while expelling cool air out of the top.

-About hurricanes
+about hurricanes

 Hurricane Categories

-One thing that is very important to understand about hurricanes is their category.
-That will help you to determine whether to put up your shutters or not, ride out the storm, or evacuate.
+That will help you to determine whether to put up your hurricane shutters or not, ride out the storm, or evacuate.

 • Category 1 - Winds: 74-95 mph(64-82 kt) Surge: 4-5 ft